-Recommendation 1.1 - Ensure that East Goshen Township has sufficient parkland to meet the needs of citizens now and in the future.
-Action # Description Priority Responsible Party 1.1A Adopt the parkland standard to 28.20 acres per 1,000 residents.
-High Board of Supervisors 1.1B Adopt a Mandatory Dedication of Parkland Ordinance.
-High Board of Supervisors Recommen dation 1.2 - Establish Park Planning as an official Township functio n.
-Action # Description Priority Responsible Party 1.2A Ensure that improvements to parks, recreation facilities, and trails undergo a park planning design process to be managed by the Park and Recreation Department in consultation with the Public Works Department.
-Ongoing Park and Recreation Director Recommen dation 1.3 - Plan, direct, and evaluate park mainte nance.
-Action # Description Priority Responsible Party 1.3A Continue to maintain the parks and recreation facilities as safe, clean, ready-to-use, and attractive.
-Ongoing Public Works Director 1.3B Develop a formal written maintenance management plan.
-Medium Public Works Director 1.3C Consider the use of park maintenance software.
-Low Public Works Director Recommen dation 1.4- Plan for the systematic improvement of of Township parks Action # Description Priority Responsible Party 1.4A Develop a Master Plan for East Goshen Township Park.
-High Park and Recreation Director 1.4B Consider adding restrooms to Applebrook Park.
-Medium Park and Recreation Commission 1.4C Continue to monitor use of other Township parks and regularly undertake public opinion assessments of them in order to plan for their maintenance, programming if appropriate, and improvements in the future.
-Ongoing Park and Recreation Director 1.4D Modify the Capital Improvement Program for parks and recreation in accordance with park conditions and improvements, master plans, and community needs and interests.
-High Park and Recreation Director 1.4E Develop a master plan for Mill Creek Ballfield.
-Low Park and Recreation Director stewardshi p Action # Description Priority Responsible Party 1.5A Work with the Conservancy Board to identify appropriate park areas for environmental education, interpretation, and stewardship.
-High Park and Recreation Director 1.5B Conservancy Board Recommen dation 1.6- Establish public art in the parks.
-Action # Description Priority Responsible Party 1.6A Develop a relationship with a volunteer group to plan and develop a means to establish public art in the parks.
-Low Park and Recreation Director and bicycle v planning and est ablishing safe places to wal Action # Description Priority Responsible Party 1.7A Develop a master plan and construction documents for the Paoli Pike Multi-Use Trail.
+Parks and Recreation Facilities Objective 1: Take Care of and Improve Our Parks and Recreation System Recommendation 1.1 - Ensure that East Goshen Township has sufficient parkland to meet the needs of citizens now and in the future.
+Description Action # Priority Responsible Party Adopt the parkland standard to 28.20 acres per 1,000 1.1A High Board of Supervisors Adopt a Mandatory Dedication of Parkland 1.1B High Board of Supervisors Ordinance.
+Recommendation 1.2 - Establish Park Planning as an official Township function.
+Action # Description Priority Responsible Party 1.2A Park and Recreation High Ensure that improvements to parks, recreation Director facilities, and trails undergo a park planning design process to be managed by the Park and Recreation Department in consultation with the Public Works Department.
+Recommendation 1.3 - Plan, direct, and evaluate park maintenance.
+Responsible Party Action # Description Priority 1.3A Public Works Director Continue to maintain the parks and recreation High facilities as safe, clean, and attractive.
+1.3B Develop a formal written maintenance Medium Public Works Director management plan.
+1.3C Consider the use of park maintenance software.
+Low Public Works Director Recommendation 1.4- Plan for the systematic improvement of township parks.
+Action# Description Priority Responsible Party 1.4A Develop a Master Plan for East Goshen Park and Recreation High Director Township Park.
+Park and Recreation 1.4B Consider adding restrooms to Applebrook Park.
+Medium Commission Start with using porta-potties as a temporary improvement working toward installation of environmentally friendly restrooms when funding is available.
+1.4C Park and Recreation Continue to monitor use of other Township Medium Director parks and regularly undertake public opinion assessments of them in order to plan for their maintenance, programming if appropriate and improvements in the future.
+1.4D Park and Recreation Modify the Capital Improvement Program for High Director parks and recreation in accordance with park conditions and improvements, master plans, and community needs and interests.
+1.4E Park and Recreation Develop a master plan for Mill Creek Ballfield.
+Low Director

+Action # p.
+Description Priority Responsible Party 1.5A Work with the Conservancy Board to identify appropriate park areas for environmental education, interpretation, and stewardship.
+High Park and Recreation Director 1.5B Develop a public education program to increase public awareness, appreciation, and engagement in managing natural resources and park features.
+High Conservancy Board Recommen ndation 1.6- Establish public art in the parks.
+Action # Description Priority Responsible Party 1.6A Develop a relationship with a volunteer group interested in art to plan and develop a means to establish public art in the parks.
+Low Park and Recreation Director Recomment and bicycle ndation 1.7- Provide for community connections by e. / planning and est ablishing safe places to wal Action # Description Priority Responsible Party 1.7A Develop a master plan and construction documents for the Paoli Pike Multi-Use Trail.
 Establish an action plan to follow the development of the Paoli Pike Multi-Purpose Trail.
 High Zoning Officer 1.7B Provide connections from neighborhoods to the Paoli Pike Trail.
-Medium Park and Recreation Director 1.7C Undertake development of a Township bicycle and pedestrian plan based on Central Chester County Bicycle & Pedestrian Circulation Plan.
-Low Park and Recreation Director
+Medium Park and Recreation Director 1.7C Undertake development of a Township bicycle Low Park and Recreation